2pisoftware/cmfive-docs/_tutorials/module-anatomy/creating-item-action.md

     $w->out(Html::multiColForm($formData, 'edit'));
 }
 ```
+Note that we render the form without the template in the above 'out' function.
+This is because the form is the only thing displayed on the page.
+It is only a single HTML element which is to be rendered.
+When more than one HTML element is to be rendered we use the template, as seen i the last code block on this page.</br>

 Now that we have the form, let's add to the POST function where we will save the data to the database.
 ```php
 function edit_POST(Web $w)